adlnet/xAPI-Spec/xAPI.md

 The six questions are registered as part of the test by declaring "Test 1" as their parent.
 Also they are grouped with other statements about "Algebra 1" to fully mirror the hierarchy.
-This is particularly useful with the object of the statement is an agent, not an activity.
+This is particularly useful when the object of the statement is an agent, not an activity.
 "Andrew mentored Ben with context Algebra I".

 ```